dcohen-dalton/csx/source/assignments/2-riemann/riemann.rst

       RightHandPlot rightHandPlot = new RightHandPlot(poly, new PlotFrame("x", "y", "Right Hand Rule"), 0, 2, 10);

-    - Asserts that the object's ``getSubintervalArea()`` returns the correct area of the rectangle under the given Polynomial between two ``x`` values.
+    - Asserts that the object's ``getSubintervalArea()`` returns the correct area of the rectangle under the given Polynomial between two :math:`x` values.
 You can check what the Riemann sum should be using a `Riemann Sum Calculator <https://www.emathhelp.net/calculators/calculus-2/riemann-sum-calculator/>`_.

   You may add more test methods as you see fit.
 When you are certain ``RightHandPlot``'s ``getSubintervalArea()`` method works, test the other rules: